briansimpo/djangospice_lookup/README.md

 # Configuration

-`djangospice_lookup` uses Django settings for package-wide configuration.
+`djangospice-lookup` uses Django settings for package-wide configuration.

 All package settings use the `DJANGOSPICE_LOOKUP_` prefix.